 - QRadar SIEM, featuring NDR, UBA and threat intelligence.

 - QRadar SOAR, offering automated breach response and workflows, as well as customizable playbooks.

 QRadar SIEM uses security and behavioral analytics to detect anomalies, offers prioritized alerting and aligns with the Mitre ATT&CK framework.
 It is available as on-premises software, a cloud deployment or SaaS via QRadar on Cloud.

-Pricing is based on events per second or flows per minute, or as an unlimited server-based license.
+Pricing is based on events per second or flows per minute, as an unlimited server-based license or subscription-based.
 Contact the company for pricing.